Bermuda travel guide

 Tourists are not allowed to drive cars in Bermuda.

 Buses, ferries and taxis are generally safe, frequent and efficient.
 You can’t hire a car in Bermuda, but 50cc scooters are readily available for public hire.
+A small number of 2-person minicars are offered as an alternative to motorcycles in some locations.
 Driving is on the left, as in the UK.
 Roads are narrow, winding and undulating, and traffic may be heavy.
 Road accidents involving scooters are relatively common, and have resulted in serious injury or even death.
 You should take care.
 The national speed limit is 35kmh (22mph) but is lower in some urban areas.

 Outside the major urban areas there are few footpaths or street lighting.
 Take care when out walking, especially at night.